(760) 443-7241

 We recognize your cat as a cherished family member, deserving personalized attention and a veterinary partnership focused on optimal well-being.
 ZenCat offers a holistic perspective on feline health.
 We take the time to understand your cat's environment, lifestyle, and unique needs, tailoring care that integrates the best of Western and Eastern medicine.
 Through an individualized approach and collaborative partnership, we strive to unlock your cat's full potential for healthy living.

-Effective January 1, 2024, a new law in California allows me to examine and prescribe medications without an in-person physical exam of your cat or kitten.
+My California veterinary license allows me to examine and prescribe medications without an in-person physical exam of your cat or kitten living in California.
 This greatly expands my ability to practice holistic feline medicine both locally, with kitties that are too fearful to be seen in person, and kitties who would otherwise be too far away for me to see in person.
-If this describes your situation, please book one of our new telehealth options.
-Telehealth visits use FaceTime or Zoom.
+If you are outside of California, I am not allowed to prescribe medications, but I can develop a holistic treatment plan, and mak

 Wellness Telehealth Visit - All Cats, All Ages